• Skip to main content

 • Heat a non stick or cast iron skillet to medium high heat.

-• Pat dry chicken then rub your chicken with a few tablespoons of canola oil or extra light olive oil. ( extra virgin olive oil will work in a pinch but has a lower smoke point).
+• Pat dry chicken, then rub with a few tablespoons of canola oil or extra light olive oil.

-• Add a the flour, and the chicken stock.
-Boom!
-Pan Sauce I.E. Gravy!
-I know!
-So easy!
+• Add flour, and the chicken stock.
+Whisk.

 Chicken with mushroom pan sauce being sliced

-This recipe and searing technique works for most all forms of protein, including fish and steak!
+This sauce is so good, you’ll want to slather it on everything.
 In fact this would be a great recipe for steak.
 Simply switch out beef stock for the chicken stock.
+If you want another pan sauce recipe, check out this Steak with Pan Sauce.

 More Healthy Chicken Recipes: